What Is This All About???

 Those who drive without a license after getting it taken away for this offense

-should be severely punished with a long jail sentence.
-There is absolutely no
+should be severely punished with a very long jail sentence.
+There is absolutely

 should be sentenced the same as muder.
 It is the same as going up to someone